At the end of 2025 Citizen Network had over 6,500 individual members and over 350 group members from over 50 countries.

-At the end of 2024 Citizen Network had over 5,500 individual members and over 315 group members from over 50 countries.
 We work to help create a world where everyone matters and we share a rich library of free resources on this website.
 You can read more about our values and what we mean by citizenship here.
 Citizen Network began in 2009 and you can read our story below.

 Simon Duffy and Nicola Protopapadakis created the Centre for Welfare Reform on the 1st October 2009.
-The Centre was a think-tank, based in the North of England, and its intended purpose was help us to help create a better world by sharing ideas, research and practice that would enable people to make improvements to how we live together.
-In practice, however, much of the early work of the Centre was focused on combating Austerity and resisting negative changes to UK public policy, such as the introduction of Universal Credit.
+The Centre was a think-tank, based in Sheffield, Yorkshire, to create a better world by sharing ideas, research and practice.
+However, much of the early work of the Centre was focused on combating Austerity and challenging harmful changes to UK public policy, such as Universal Credit.
+This work led to the development of Citizen Network to:

-Planning for Citizen Network continued in partnership with people and organisations in Finland and Australia then on 17th November 2016, Citizen Network was officially launched at the Manawanui International Conference in Auckland, New Zealand by Simon Duffy and Kate Fulton.
-We encouraged people and individuals to join the network for free and we worked with organisations around the world to support people to take on coordination roles in order to advance Citizen Network's work.
-Early support came from:
+Planning for Citizen Network continued in partnership with people and organisations around the world and on 17th November 2016, Citizen Network was launched at the Manawanui International Conference in Auckland, New Zealand by Simon Duffy and Kate Fulton.
+In 2025 the Centre for Welfare Reform and Citizen Network merged into one organisation.

 A Fair Start (2010) Personalisation in Mental Health (2010) Personalised Transition (2010) Positively Local(2011) Women at the Centre (2011) Dying with Dignity (2011) Peer Power (2012) Local Area Coordination (2013) Whose Community Is It Anyway?
 (2013) No Going Back (2013) The Unmaking of Man (2013) Counting the Cuts (2014) Who Cares?
-(2015) Citizenship and the Welfare State (2016) Love and Welfare (2016) Heading Upstream (2017) Cumulative Impact Assessment (2018) UBI and Health (2018) Second Class Citizens (2019) Know Your Place (2019) Stories of Our Lives (2019) Basic Income Plus (2020) Closer to Home (2020) Energy Impairment and Disability Inclusion (2020) Power and Connection (2021) Growing Peer Support (2021) A New Way Home (2021) Centralisation Meets Austerity (2022) Truth & Citizenship (2022) Global Standards for Self-Directed Support (2022) Redesigning the NDIS (2023)
+(2015) Citizenship and the Welfare State (2016) Love and Welfare (2016) Heading Upstream (2017) Cumulative Impact Assessment (2018) UBI and Health (2018) Second Class Citizens (2019) Know Your Place (2019) Stories of Our Lives (2019) Basic Income Plus (2020) Closer to Home (2020) Energy Impairment and Disability Inclusion (2020) Power and Connection (2021) Growing Peer Support (2021) A New Way Home (2021) Centralisation Meets Austerity (2022) Truth & Citizenship (2022) Global Standards for Self-Directed Support (2022) Redesigning the NDIS (2023) Neighbourhoods of Care (2025) The Citizenship Manifesto (2025)

 Members of Citizen Network lead national and global work on a range of social innovations: